se-edu/learningresources/contents/ai/ml.md

 - Instance segmentation (object detection & recognition to the pixel level [MaskRCNN](https://github.com/matterport/Mask_RCNN))
 - Classification (often used for document indexing and retrieval)

+Different algorithms and ML pipelines exist for tackling the above problems.

 ### Types of ML Algorithms
 There are two broad categories of machine learning algorithms, supervised learning and unsupervised learning.